Yanda Airlines: History

-Accidents and incidents

-Yanda suffered no fatal accidents or injuries to pilots or passengers during its operational history.
+Controversies

 The company's Air operator's certificate was controversially suspended by the Civil Aviation Safety Authority on 5 January 2001, following an incident after takeoff at Gunnedah.
 The pilot requested the assistance of passengers to assist in controlling the aircraft while an incorrect trim setting was rectified.
 CASA cited a 'history of operational problems' since 1997 and this incident as reasons for the grounding, despite acknowledging satisfactory compliance by the company regarding the previous safety issues.
 Yanda's management and local councils who relied on the airline for commuter service accused the regulator of inconsistency in the application of standards, as systematic problems had recently been identified in the maintenance practices of Ansett Australia, a major national carrier, and that airline had been permitted to continue operating by the regulator.
 CASA maintains their action in grounding the airline was justified in the interest of public safety, and that the nature of the incident if mis-handled could have caused the aircraft to crash.
 The airline did not apply to have the AOC renewed, with Mr Rees claiming his company had been made into a scapegoat and its reputation destroyed.

+Final report

 The subsequent report by the Australian Transport Safety Bureau released in November 2001 attributed the incident to pilot error and uncovered no systematic problems with the airlines' training or maintenance routines.